rachyoder/Projects-Exercises/docs/example.md

 To complete the assignment, you must complete the following:

-#### List of important requirements to complete exercise / project

 1. Requirement 1
 2. Requirement 2
 3. Requirement 3

-#### List of general requirements to get project approved as 'completed successfully'
+#### Additional Requirements

 - Website must be responsive
 - Style your app as you wish
 - Use the tools and technologies covered in class to complete your website.
 To see what we have covered, check the [Class Resources Repo](https://github.com/bootcamp-students/Resources).

-#### List of stretch goals
+- Your repo should be public so that others can see your code and comment on it.
+  - _Remember to push to GitHub!_
+  - Potential employers will view your GitHub profile, so activity is crucial!

+#### Stretch Goals

 - stretch goal 1
 - stretch goal 2
 - stretch goal 3

-### Remember to push to GitHub!

-Your repo should be public so that others can see your code and comment on it.

-- Potential employers will view your GitHub profile, so activity is crucial!

-### If you finish early...
+##### If you finish early...

 1. Continue to add your own content, additions, and pages to your site and improve the styling.
 2. Add info to your projects README.md [README.md Best Practices](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)